 Most festivals focus on genres like house and techno, but if you’re looking to party the Dutch way, then it’s an ideal way to let loose.
 And there are dozens of options when it comes to festival choice.
 Amsterdam alone hosts at least 8 different festivals (and that’s only counting the really big ones).
 Kingsland is likely the nation’s biggest festival, spanning across 5 different cities with names like Tiesto, Afrojack, and Martin Garrix headlining, but others like Loveland also attract thousands of guests.

 Want to know what a King’s Day festival looks like?
 The Kingsland aftermovie has got you covered.

-Utrecht, on the other hand, seems to be a bit of an exception, and we couldn’t find any big festivals in the city, so if you know of one, feel free to let us know about it.
+Utrecht, on the other hand, has nothing special planned out yet but there should be big street party around every corner.
 And for everywhere else, check out YellowTipi or Festival Fans for a more comprehensive list and other things to do on King’s Day.

 Visit Flea Markets